jsspen/listeners-friend/README.md

 Lists hosted on supported websites can be scraped using Selenium and BeautifulSoup to build the finalized input array

+:warning: _If you are running the program in Bash you may have difficulty entering a URL for options 2 or 8!_ :warning:

 #### Option 2: Use RateYourMusic List URL

-- The URL to a list at RateYourMusic.com can be supplied as an input source
+- The URL for a list at [RateYourMusic](https://rateyourmusic.com/lists/) can be supplied as an input source
 - Playlist name is automatically set to the name of the list and description is set to the list description (truncated if it runs beyond Spotify's 300 character limit)
+- The program will iterate through multi-page lists _but_ you may experience a premature end due to RYM's use of the occasional random CloudFlare captcha
+  - A way to circumvent this is tba, for now just retry or pass in the URL of the page where it stopped

 #### Option 3: Use Current Boomkat Bestsellers List